hovancik/stretchly/README.md

 ## Preferences

-Most of the preferences can be customized by clicking on "Preferences" item in tray meny.
+Most of the preferences can be customized by clicking on "Preferences" item in tray menu.

 <img src="preferences.png" height="340">